serlo/serlo-export/README.md

 We try to use existing / standard tools where possible.
 Most of the helper programs we develop ourselves are written in [Rust](https://www.rust-lang.org) or [Python 3](https://www.python.org).

-Please refer to the documentation for user guide and developer documentation.
+For more information, please refer to the [documentation](https://lodifice.github.io/mfnf-pdf-export/).